 (2) The commission shall consider only complaints against Legislators in office at the time of the filing of the complaint and only complaints relating to activity that occurred or was ongoing within 2 years of the complaint.
-Upon a majority vote of the commission, the commission shall conduct such an investigation and hold such hearings as it determines necessary.
-If one or more seats on the commission are vacant, the vote of 2 commissioners is sufficient to order an investigation and hearings.
+Upon a majority vote of the commission, the commission shall conduct an investigation and hold hearings as it determines necessary.